 As I hand over the SPIA Senior Manager role to Ricardo Labarta, it seems like a good time to provide an update to the broader CGIAR Impact Assessment community on how SPIA is supporting impact assessment studies.
-SPIA’s new approach to impact assessment in AR4D is grounded in methodological advances and tailored to CGIAR’s possibly unique structure and mandate.
-SPIA sets out two type of impact studies: accountability studies designed to measure long-term and/or large-scale impacts of past research; and learning studies designed to rigorous test hypotheses about impacts of recent innovations in pilot or scaling stages.
+SPIA’s new approach to impact assessment in AR4D is grounded in methodological advances and tailored to CGIAR’s possibly-unique structure and mandate.
+SPIA sets out two types of impact studies: accountability studies designed to measure long-term and/or large-scale impacts of past research; and learning studies designed to rigorously test hypotheses about impacts of recent innovations in pilot or scaling stages.
 The main difference between these studies is how the results are intended to be used.
 Since I joined CGIAR in the late 1990s, the system has moved a long way towards internalizing the focus on outcomes and impacts as well as (not instead of) outputs.
 No one would think of proposing research that wasn’t supported by evidence of potential impact on development outcomes, however both the generation and the interpretation of that evidence often leaves something to be desired.
-SPIA’s current mandate to strengthen both of those areas.
+SPIA’s current mandate is to strengthen both of those areas.

-One of the areas in which SPIA advanced significantly during 2019 was in funding of accountability-oriented studies.
-From the 68 expressions of interest reviewed, the five studies that have so far been approved for funding will together go a long towards filling gaps in the quality of evidence on types of research and outcomes:
+One of the areas in which SPIA advanced significantly during 2019 was in funding accountability-oriented studies.
+From the 68 expressions of interest reviewed, the five studies that have so far been approved for funding will together go a long way towards filling gaps in the quality of evidence on types of research and outcomes: